-It’s easy to get to the Thousand Palms Oasis Preserve area, as it is merely 20 minutes away from Palm Desert.
+It’s easy to get to the Thousand Palms Oasis Preserve area, 20 minutes away from Palm Desert.

-The Preserve stretches across 20,000 acre, featuring an intriguing combination of hiking trails and picnic spots.
+The Preserve stretches across 20,000 acres, featuring an intriguing combination of hiking trails and picnic spots.

 Thousand Palms Oasis Preserve gives you an authentic desert nature experience with its widespread landscapes and wild plant life.